BestTimesToVisit.com Logo

 food

-Don't leave Suriname without trying 'roti' – a delicious flatbread filled with curried chicken or vegetables, a legacy of the Indian influence.
-Also, be adventurous and sample 'pom', a traditional dish made with grated tayer root and chicken, often served at celebrations.
-For a refreshing local drink, try 'koeskoes' or a fresh fruit juice from one of the many street vendors.
+Don't leave Suriname without trying 'roti' – it's a delicious flatbread filled with curried chicken or vegetables, a legacy of the Indian influence.
+Also, be adventurous and sample 'pom', a traditional dish made with grated root vegetables and chicken, often served at celebrations.
+Look for street food stalls or local eateries for the most authentic flavors.

 packing

-Pack light, breathable clothing as Suriname is hot and humid year-round.
-Include a good insect repellent with DEET, especially if you plan to visit the rainforest, and a lightweight rain jacket or poncho is essential for sudden downpours.
-Comfortable walking shoes are a must, and consider bringing a small first-aid kit with essentials.
+Pack light, breathable clothing, as Suriname is hot and humid year-round.
+Include a good insect repellent with DEET, especially if you plan on visiting the rainforest, and a waterproof jacket or poncho.
+Comfortable walking shoes are essential, and a wide-brimmed hat will be your best friend against the strong sun.

 safety